 9. Eye Magazine

 Eye Magazine, the international review of graphic design, is a quarterly print magazine on graphic design and visual culture.
-It, and its associated blog, features a range of critical, informed writing about design and visual culture.
+Its associated blog features a range of critical, informed writing about design and visual culture.

-This clean and elegant blog by David Airey is a showcase of brand identities from around the world.
-Just one of the many successful design blogs that he runs.
-(More on this later!)
+This clean and elegant blog by David Airey is a showcase of the best brand identities worldwide.
+It's just one of the many successful design blogs that he runs.
+Also see number 37 on our list.

-Shillington is a network of colleges offering an innovative approach to design education based on short, intensive courses and practical, industry-focused learning.
+Shillington is a college network offering an innovative approach to design education based on short, intensive courses and practical, industry-focused learning.
 And it has its own blog, too, featuring a range of inspiring design work and insightful articles.

 Under Consideration is a graphic design firm generating its own projects, initiatives and content, while taking on a limited amount of client work.
 Its Brand New blog is well-known for chronicling, and providing opinions on, corporate and brand identity work.
 It's edited and written by Armin Vit.

-The brainchild of Parisian art director Martin Joubert, Print.pm provides a daily burst of inspiration for lovers of editorial print design, mainly based on arty-looking books and magazines.
+The brainchild of Parisian art director Martin Joubert, Print.pm provides a daily burst of inspiration for lovers of editorial print design, mainly based around the latest arty-looking books and magazines.

 17. The Dsgn Blog

-The Design Blog is all about visual inspiration.
-Founded, designed and curated by Ena Baćanović, a designer based in Zagreb, Croatia, it features the work of designers and design studios from all over the world, putting the main focus on young designers and students
+The Dsgn Blog is all about visual inspiration.
+Founded, designed and curated by Ena Baćanović, a designer based in Zagreb, Croatia, it features the work of designers and design studios from all over the world, putting the main focus on young designers and students.